Gold market analysis and predictions

 The current downside risk for Gold is quite limited as it has already undergone a significant correction.
 Shorting Gold at this stage would be unwise due to the unfavourable risk-to-reward ratio.

 Despite some contrarians and Elliot wavers predicting a dramatic rebound, we remain cautious and do not share their optimistic outlook.
-While we would like to see a turnaround, we cannot rely on illusions becoming a reality.
+While we would like a turnaround, we cannot rely on illusions becoming a reality.
 However, we believe the potential downside is limited from here and recommend long-term investors consider deploying some capital into bullion.
 We anticipate that Gold will trade considerably higher three years from now.

-You got to be in it to win it.
+You have to be in it to win it.

-Sure, you got some contrarians out there calling for a turnaround, but we ain’t singing that tune.
+Sure, you got some contrarians calling for a turnaround, but we aren’t singing that tune.
 We think the downside action is limited, and if you’re a long-term investor, putting some money into gold bullion isn’t a bad idea.
 But don’t expect any miracles in the short term.
 Look at it like you’re taking out an insurance policy against some possible future event.
 We’re in the midst of a currency war, folks, and another currency crisis is bound to come knocking sooner or later.

 Contrarians continue to Chant.

 So, my advice to you is this: when the opportunity comes knocking, be ready to grab it by the horns instead of turning up your nose and slamming the door in its face.
-And when you take out an insurance policy, you ain’t doing it because you’re sure the house will burn down.
+And when you take out an insurance policy, you aren’t doing it because you’re sure the house will burn down.
 You’re doing it so you’re protected, just in case it does.

 Gold market analysis and predictions: 2023